pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 # Presence API for Objective-C SDK

-Presence provides:
+Presence tracks online/offline users and their state:
-- Joins/leaves per channel
+- Join/leave events
-- Occupancy (user count) per channel
+- Channel occupancy (counts)
-- Channels a UUID is subscribed to
+- Channels a user/UUID is subscribed to
-- Presence state per user
+- Presence state per user/UUID

-Requires Presence add-on enabled for your key in the Admin Portal.
+Requires Presence add-on enabled for your keys in the Admin Portal.
 See Presence Events for subscribing to presence channels.
+Learn more in the Presence overview.

 ## Here now

-Returns current presence info for channels/channel groups: UUIDs and occupancy.
+Returns current presence info for channels/channel groups: UUIDs and occupancy counts.

-- Cache: 3 seconds.
+- Cache: 3-second response cache time.

 ### Method(s)